About Levels of Government

 It was expected to create coalition governments and that it would be impossible for the Scottish National Party (SNP) to win a majority in the new Parliament.

 The Scottish Parliament also tried to develop a different style to Westminster, more open to interest groups and more consensual in its decision-making.

 What was in the 1998 Scotland Act?

-The Act reserved a range of areas that would be kept by Westminster, and any other areas not included on that list would be devolved to Scotland:-
+The Scotland Act reserved a range of areas that would be kept by Westminster.
+Any other areas, not included on that list, would be devolved to Scotland:-

 - Areas related to other countries, such as foreign policy, international development and trade, defence and immigration were reserved to Westminster.